 - Put the potatoes, skin on, into a pot of cold, salted water.
 Bring to a boil, reduce the heat and simmer for half an hour.
 Drain, return to the pot, cover and leave to cool.

 - After the two hours are up, remove the rabbit from the oven and carefully lift off the tinfoil.
 Use a metal skewer to test for tenderness.
 If necessary, re-cover and return to the oven for ten more minutes and test again.
 The rabbit saddle in this instance took two hours and twenty minutes.

 - Sit the rabbit aside to rest for half an hour.

 - The broccoli florets should be added to boiling salted water and simmered for ten minutes before being drained.

 - Peel the skin from the potatoes with your fingers and deep fry in hot oil for five or six minutes until crisp and golden.
 Drain on kitchen paper.

 - Peel the bacon from the rabbit saddle and pick the flesh from the bones in clumps.

-- Pour the cream in to a small saucepan and put it on a gentle heat.
-Add the mushrooms and season with salt and plenty black pepper.
+- Pour the cream into a small saucepan and put it on a gentle heat.
+Add the mushrooms and season with salt and plenty of black pepper.
 Bring to a gentle simmer for a couple of minutes.